The gravitational dynamics of kinematic space: Discussion

-It would be interesting to understand better the connection between the different Liouville theories that appear in the AdS$_3$/CFT$_2$ context: the kinematic space Liouville theory of section \ref{LiouvilleKsection} and the Liouville theory describing the asymptotic dynamics of AdS$_3$, as well as the Liouville theory associated with complexity of \cite{Caputa:2017yrh}.
-The discussion of the interpretation of the JT dilaton in section \ref{Phi0section} from a dimensional reduction from AdS$_3$ standpoint raises related questions.
+We would also like to understand better the relations between the different Liouville theories that appear in the AdS$_3$/CFT$_2$ context: the kinematic space Liouville theory of section \ref{LiouvilleKsection} and the Liouville theory describing the asymptotic dynamics of AdS$_3$, as well as the Liouville theory associated with complexity of \cite{Caputa:2017yrh}.
+Related questions are raised by the discussion of the interpretation of the JT dilaton from a dimensional reduction from AdS$_3$ standpoint in section \ref{Phi0section}.

-In conclusion, we have discussed the JT dynamics of kinematic space and the connection with Jacobson's maximal entanglement principle, suggesting the boundary kinematic space of a bCFT is obtained by coupling the bCFT to gravity through such a principle.
-This complements the results in \cite{Callebaut:2018nlq} by providing a kinematic space point of view.